 You should try out many different opt-in forms and see what works and what doesn’t.
 Depending on your email service provider, you should be able to create and design different opt-in forms directly and include them on your site with a code snippet.
 You can always use tools like OptinMonster or Sumo that give you more premium features.

 These tools usually do a great job of designing more custom opt-in forms and better A/B testing.
 If you are just starting out with building your email list, you don’t have to worry about it too much.
-Once your site starts getting more traffic, increasing conversion by just a few percents on an opt-in form can make a massive difference.
+Once your site starts getting more traffic, increasing conversion by just a few percent on an opt-in form can make a massive difference.

 Going from 0 to 250 email subscribers